 Hearing aids are more discreet than ever before

 Many of today’s hearing aid devices are barely detectable, which can provide several benefits.
 First, for people who are self-conscious about wearing a hearing aid, this helps to restore self-confidence and reduce any negative feelings they might feel about wearing the device.
-Smaller hearing aids also tend to be more comfortable since their size allows them to fit better within the ear.
+Smaller hearing aids can also be more comfortable since their size allows them to fit better within the ear.
 Manufacturers can produce devices that fall within three small, sleek categories: in-the-ear, completely-in-the-canal, and invisible-in-the-canal.
 There are still models that fit behind the ear–but even those have shrunk in size dramatically over the years.

 Hearing aids now have Bluetooth connectivity